Arthur B. McDonald: Research

 Physicists have been investigating whether or not neutrinos have mass.
 Since the late 1960s, experiments have hinted that neutrinos may have mass.
 Theoretical models of the Sun predict that neutrinos should be made in large numbers.
 Neutrino detectors on the Earth have repeatedly seen fewer than the expected number of neutrinos.
 Because neutrinos come in three varieties (electron, muon, and tau neutrinos), and because solar neutrino detectors have been primarily sensitive only to electron neutrinos, the preferred explanation over the years is that those "missing" neutrinos had changed, or oscillated, into a variety for which the detectors had little or no sensitivity.
 If a neutrino oscillates, according to the laws of quantum mechanics, then it must have a mass.

-In 1984, McDonald's collaborator Herb Chen at the University of California at Irvine suggested the advantages of using heavy water as a detector for solar neutrinos.
+In 1984, McDonald's collaborator Herb Chen at the University of California, Irvine suggested the advantages of using heavy water as a detector for solar neutrinos.
 Unlike previous detectors, using heavy water would make the detector sensitive to two reactions, one reaction sensitive to all neutrino flavours, the other sensitive to only the electron neutrino.
 Thus, such a detector could measure neutrino oscillations directly.
 Chen, Professor George Ewan, Professor David Sinclair, McDonald, and 12 other scientists formed the original Sudbury Neutrino Observatory (SNO) collaboration to exploit this idea in 1984.
 SNO was to be a detector facility using 1000 tonnes of heavy water located 6800 ft underground in a mine outside Sudbury, Ontario.
 Chen died of leukemia in November 1987, however.

 In August 2001, the Sudbury Neutrino Observatory, led by McDonald since 1989, reported observations that directly suggested electron neutrinos from the Sun were oscillating into muon and tau neutrinos.
 McDonald is a co-recipient of the 2007 Benjamin Franklin Medal in Physics, the 2015 Nobel Prize in Physics, and the Breakthrough Prize in Fundamental Physics in 2016 for the discovery of neutrino oscillations and demonstrating that neutrinos have mass.

 Professor McDonald is now participating in research with the SNO+ and DEAP-3600 experiments at SNOLAB, an expanded underground laboratory at the original SNO underground site and with the DarkSide-20k collaboration developing an experiment at the underground laboratory near Gran Sasso, Italy.